Four Days in Kuala Lumpur, Malaysia

 Someone near the head of the line said she had arrived at 6:30am.

 I had read a guidebook entry about of one of KL’s open secrets.
-And that’s where I headed on foot, about 30 minutes away.
+That’s where I headed on foot, about 30 minutes away.

 Menara Kuala Lumpur (also known as KL Tower) is, from its base to the roof of the slowly rotating observation level, substantially shorter than the Petronas Towers.
 However, the KL Tower sits atop a steep hill, putting visitors to its observation deck at . . .
 1,381 ft- the same height as the TOP FLOOR of Petronis Towers on the low flat plain below!